outbit/pivportal/README.md

 Example /etc/pivportal.conf:

-ip - IP Address of the server.
+hosts - Hostname or IP Address of the server.
 Default is 127.0.0.1.

 port - TCP Port to user to connect to the server.
 Default is 442.